Abraham-newbie/Covid_Impact_Smoking_Alcohol/README.md

 2.  `data_visualization`

-This folder contains both conditional and unconditional plots using the cleaned LISS data.
+This folder contains scripts that generate both conditional and unconditional plots using the cleaned LISS data.

 3.  `data_analysis`